bradbunce/launchdarkly-react-logger/README.md

 You can use the LDProvider in one of two ways:

 #### Option A: Using an existing LaunchDarkly client (Recommended)
-If your application already has a LaunchDarkly client set up, you can pass it to the LDProvider to avoid creating multiple instances:
+If your application already has a LaunchDarkly client set up, you can pass it to the LDProvider to avoid creating multiple instances.
+This is the recommended approach as it ensures all flag evaluations are properly tracked through a single client instance, providing accurate analytics in your LaunchDarkly dashboard:

 ```typescript
 import { LDProvider } from 'launchdarkly-react-logger';